pete-machine/torchbricks/README.md

   - [ ] All the modules in the README should be easy to import as actually modules.
   - [ ] Make common brick collections: BricksImageClassification, BricksSegmentation, BricksPointDetection, BricksObjectDetection
 - [ ] Support preparing data in the dataloader?
-- [ ] Make common Visualizations with pillow - not opencv to not blow up the required dependencies.
-ImageClassification, Segmentation, ObjectDetection
-  - [ ] Maybe visualizations should be done in OpenCV it is faster.
 - [ ] Support torch.jit.scripting?

 ## How does it really work?